Serpent of Time

 The distances described in the story, however, are not necessarily to scale, and have been expanded in some places and condensed in others to accommodate the plot.

-A Google "street view" is available for the route Ishibashi-san takes from Kii Kamiya to Kudoyama.
+A Google "street view" is available for the route Ishibashi-san takes from Kii Kamiya to Kudoyama (click on the map for the interactive format).

 Mt.
 Kôya is accessible from Ôsaka via the Nankai Kôya Line.
 The train ride itself is a fascinating journey from the megalopolis to the countryside.
-Nankai Kôya Hot Net and the Kôyasan Tourist Association are two good resources for day trippers and overnight travelers.
+Nankai Kôya Hot Net is a good resource for day trippers and overnight travelers.